 – Forrester Research, ”The Forrester Wave Lead-To-Revenue Management Platform Vendors” (2014)

 As the name (and what you’ve just read) implies, Marketing Automation is a way to automate, optimize and measure your repetitive marketing efforts and processes.
 In order to utilize Marketing Automation, you need a Marketing Automation system in place.
 Marketing Automation lets you connect multiple touch points and marketing channels, including the following:

 Furthermore, a Marketing Automation system can be used to create converting landing pages, followed up by automatically sent email campaigns, based on what workflows you choose to set up.
 The software will help you segment leads and send personalized messages based on pre-set rules and your different buyer personas.

-One of the main purposes of Marketing Automation is to nurture your leads long-term and provide content of value tailored for where they are in the buyer’s journey.
-With a Marketing Automation system on your hand, you will pretty much be the spider in the world wide web (pun absolutely intended).
+One of the main purposes of Marketing Automation is to nurture your leads long-term and provide valuable content tailored for where they are in the buyer’s journey.
+With a Marketing Automation system, you will pretty much be the spider in the world wide web (pun absolutely intended).

 What you need to know before getting started